Arts & Culture

 to download an Outdoor Sculpture Walk of Whitman College.

 For more details on Walla Walla Public Arts, please visit ArtWalla.com

 The recent renovation of the former Walla Walla Gas Plant into the 340-seat Power House Theater provides a home for Shakespeare Walla Walla and a venue for other live shows.
 The design was inspired by William Shakespeare’s Blackfriars Theatre in London.

 continues its second century of performances with its 2013-2014 season.
 The community-based orchestra has played each year since it began in 1907, making it the oldest continuous American symphony orchestra west of the Mississippi River.

 During the Walla Walla Chamber Music Festival

 , music fills the streets, coffee shops, tasting rooms, libraries and parks of Walla Walla.
-A host of acclaimed, award-winning musicians take to the streets and transform two weeks of summer into an ongoing musical experience.
+A host of acclaimed, award-winning musicians take to the streets and transform two weeks of summer and winter into an ongoing musical experience.